Coach K begins final season against Kentucky and more from opening night of college basketball

 November brings the return of basketball to college campuses across the country, and there is a lot to look forward to Tuesday.
-On the men's side, No. 9 Duke and No. 10 Kentucky will start the season against each other in an AP top-10 matchup, along with No. 1 Gonzaga beginning its journey back to the Final Four.
+On the men's side, No. 9 Duke began the with a big win against No. 10 Kentucky in an AP top-10 matchup, along with No. 1 Gonzaga began its journey back to the Final Four with a 34-point victory against Dixie State.

-On the women's side, No. 1 South Carolina has a top-five matchup with No. 5 NC State to kick off the year, and 16 other ranked teams take the floor.
+On the women's side, No. 1 South Carolina won its top-five matchup with No. 5 NC State to kick off the year, and 16 other ranked teams took the floor.

-Opening night in college hoops brings the return of home-court advantage.
-With fans back in the stands again, there will be more noise and storming of the courts this season.
+Opening night in college hoops brought the return of home-court advantage.
+With fans back in the stands again, there was considerably more noise in arenas than last year.

 Here are some of the best moments from opening night: